 Effective Frequent Flyer Program Point Earn Rates

-Key eligibility requirements for the American Express Business Platinum Charge
+Key eligibility requirements for the American Express Business Platinum Card

 - Have a personal gross (pre-tax) annual income of $75,000 or more